WSBK-TV: Early programming

-In addition to an increasingly stronger lineup of syndicated programs—which during the late 1960s through (to a lesser extent) the 1990s included cartoons (such as Looney Tunes/Merrie Melodies shorts and the 1960s made-for-TV Popeye cartoons) and sitcoms (such as The Andy Griffith Show, The Dick Van Dyke Show, Cheers (itself set in Boston and now owned by CBS), M*A*S*H and Frasier), WSBK continued to run some network programs that were preempted by the local NBC (WBZ-TV), ABC (first WNAC-TV, then WCVB-TV), and CBS (first WHDH-TV, then WNAC-TV/WNEV-TV) affiliates until 1981.
-The station also ran several movies a day (one during the day, prime time, and late night).
-During the 1970s through the mid-1980s, WSBK's cartoon programs were hosted by Willie Whistle, a clown who used a bird-whistle in his mouth to create a distinctive voice he was recognized for.
+As the station prospered, it acquired an increasingly stronger lineup of syndicated programs.
+During the late 1960s through (to a lesser extent) the 1990s, WSBK's staples included Perry Mason, The Alfred Hitchcock Hour, The Andy Griffith Show, The Dick Van Dyke Show, McHale's Navy, Hogan's Heroes, Cheers (itself set in Boston and now owned by CBS), M*A*S*H, and Frasier.
+WSBK continued to run some network programs that were preempted by the local NBC (WBZ-TV), ABC (first WNAC-TV, then WCVB-TV), and CBS (first WHDH-TV, then WNAC-TV) affiliates until 1981.